How to set up domain control

 - Log in to your admin portal.

-- Click Domains, then find your domain.
+- Under Settings, select Domains, then find and select your domain.

-- Click DNS records, then Add record.
+- Select DNS records, then Add record.

-TXT record: - Choose TXT and copy the value from Calendly. - In the Name field, type @. - In the Value field, paste the value copied from Calendly.
+- In the Value field, paste the value copied from Calendly.

-CNAME record: - Choose CNAME. - Copy the hostname from Calendly into the Host field in Microsoft. - Copy the target value from Calendly into the Points to field in Microsoft.
+- Copy the target value from Calendly into the Points to field in Microsoft.

 - Sign in to Squarespace.